greybax/greybax.github.io/source/posts/2020-09-08-how-to-pass-data-between-iframe-and-parent-window.md

 The same data communication model VSCode is using in the [built-in webview](https://code.visualstudio.com/api/extension-guides/webview#passing-messages-from-a-webview-to-an-extension).

-Happy data transferring between your iframes and windows! :y:
+Happy data transferring between your iframes and windows! ✌🏼